ShadowXeldron/SonicWorldsNext-CircuitIntensity/README.md

 ***PLEASE PLEASE PLEASE!
 Do not report any issues you find here to the upstream repostory!
 All the bad code here is my fault!***

 This is a fork of Sonic Worlds Next designed for a fan game called Sonic Circuit Intensity.
-So far I'm just messing around
+So far I'm just messing around but I'm hoping to differentiate the feature set a bit more.

 This project uses GNU Unifont, which is licensed under the [SIL Open Font License](https://unifoundry.com/OFL-1.1.txt) I seriously need to add a proper credit for it here!